 Ballast/Shoulder Zone: To meet the stated purpose of the IVMP, this zone must be practically free of vegetation.
-Because the ARRC has not had the ability to effectively control vegetation for many years, the zone has endemic vegetation.
+Because the ARRC has not had the ability to effectively control vegetation on much of its right-of-way for many years prior to 2013, the zone has endemic vegetation.
 Mechanical methods have entrained the ballast shoulder section with roots and seeds, necessitating a thorough, complete treatment with chemicals.
 See photo.
-For the 2013 season, this entire zone will be considered above treatment thresholds.
+Due to the factors noted above, most areas of this zone will be treated annually with a pre-emergent herbicide.
+Also, for the 2014 season, this entire zone will be considered above treatment thresholds.
 Future years may require less treatment with chemicals.